baddipudiDebora/Interactive-Front-End-Design-Project/readme.md

 ## UX - Requirements
 ## 1. Strategy Plane
+  	* The target audiance Holiday seekers planning on a small budget Vacation.
+This Website  displays some trending tours and adventorous places.

 		* Get potential travellers and tourism industry on a single potal to facilitate efficient and effective Travel Planning and Smooth Execution.

   	* Boost the tourism/hospitality industry with travellers from around the world by showcasing the potential places within budget of everyone to spend ones holiday.

+	##### Epics (high level User Stories would include)
+		1. As a Holiday Seeker, I want to view various potential holiday locations, so that I can select one.
+		2. As a Holiday Seeker, I want to view various details of potential holiday locations, so that I can be prepared.
+		3. As a Holiday Seeker, I want to view various adventorous holiday location, so that I can select one.
+		4. As a Holiday Seeker, I want to view weather , Forex, my native country holiday, so that I can plan in advance.
+		5. As a Holiday Seeker, I want to Contact Travel Agent, so that I can proceed with getting further informations.
+		6. As a Holiday Seeker, I want to Download Holiday Brocher, so that I can get an Idea of the travel agent sevices.

 #### User Needs Objectives :-
  	* Providing a browser-based front end application where potential travelers can get info on  Weather, search for list of Accomodation / Attractions / Resturaents / Forex Converstions /  holiday list of local country and some potential destinations withinthe budget reach of many.